The ABLE Act Is Up for Consideration Again

 $

-Many Americans depend on Social Security Disability (SSD) benefits or Supplemental Security Income (SSI) to make ends meet, but these programs can also inhibit certain recipients from becoming financially independent.
-This is because of stringent Social Security and Supplemental Security Income laws that restrict the amount of money and assets that a recipient of these benefits can have.
+Many Americans depend on Social Security Disability (SSD) benefits or Supplemental Security Income (SSI) to make ends meet, but these programs can also inhibit specific recipients from becoming financially independent.
+This is because of stringent Social Security and Supplemental Security Income laws that restrict the amount of money and assets a recipient of these benefits can have.

 Free Case Evaluation